imhoffman/advent/2016/04/go/src/two/Readme.md

 ### concurrency without a channel

-It turns out that I don't need to use a channel for communication at all.
+~~It turns out that I don't need to use a channel for communication at all.
-The `go` routine handler is smart enough to manage multiple writes to the same variable, so I simply passed the address of the variable that would hold the sum and all of the routines write to it from within their functions (and then `main()` must still wait on the WaitGroup).
+The `go` routine handler is smart enough to manage multiple writes to the same variable, so I simply passed the address of the variable that would hold the sum and all of the routines write to it from within their functions (and then `main()` must still wait on the WaitGroup).~~
+(False: All of the goroutines writing to the same pointer is indeed a race.
+A similar problem is described [at the golang site](https://blog.golang.org/race-detector).
+By using the `-race` flag, the problem is caught.
+My final solution uses the WaitGroup and a loop through the buffered channel; perhaps there is a better way, like pushing and popping the jobs out of a ring pool or something...)
 That is,
 ```
 func checker ( s string, sum *int, group *sync.WaitGroup )